French literature

 Orient

 Like many of his contemporaries, Flaubert was fascinated by the Orient.
-In the first place, the Orientals seemed to him the antithesis of his bourgeois his compatriots.
-He saw them as dreamers detached from the obsession with progress, and indifferent to “good taste”in the artistic field.
+To him, “Orientals” represented the very antithesis of his bourgeois compatriots: he imagined them as dreamers, untouched by the obsession with progress and, in artistic matters, indifferent to what was considered “good taste.”

-Stifling in the moral order of his time, he built his work on an alternation between novels on contemporary France and stories about an ancient East, where he felt free to let his lyricism gallop (La Tentation de Saint Antoine, Salammbô, Hérodias).
+Feeling stifled by the moral order of his time, he constructed his work around an alternation between novels set in contemporary France and narratives situated in an ancient East—where he felt freer to let his lyricism run wild (La Tentation de Saint Antoine, Salammbô, Hérodias).

 « Have you sometimes reflected, dear old companion, on all the serenity of imbeciles?”
 Stupidity is unshakeable; nothing attacks it without breaking against it.
 It is of the nature of granite, hard and resistant.
 In Alexandria, a certain Thompson, of Sunderland, has on Pompey’s column written his name in letters six feet high.
 It reads a quarter of a league away.
 There is no way to see the column without seeing Thompson’s name, and therefore without thinking of Thompson.
 This moron is incorporated into the monument and lives on with it. »